sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

 ## 5. Application Management

 We are making a good progress with our application, but now is a good moment to take a step back and improve on something.
 Up until this moment we have been using the **Window Management** API to open applications.
-This works fine, but it is not the proper way to manage applications in Glue42 Enterprise.
+This works fine, but it isn't the proper way to manage applications in Glue42 Enterprise.
 Now, we are going to take a look at the **Application Management** API and see how and why we should use it to open our applications.

 As we previously discussed, opening applications via the **Window Management** API completely bypasses the settings in the JSON file.
 This leads to some confusion and possibly mistakes.
 Opening an application via the **Application Management** API ensures that our settings will be taken into account and we can still override them in our code (by providing a [`windowSettings`](../../../reference/glue/latest/windows/index.html#GDWindow-tabs) object).